the-harshitha-pande/PYTHON-JOURNEY/README.md

-# WELCOME TO MY PYRHON LEARNING JOURNEY
+# WELCOME TO MY PYTHON LEARNING JOURNEY
 Developing expertise in Python with curiosity
 I am an aspiring Analyst documenting my step-by-step progress as I learn Python for data analysis.